-When living in the Bay Area and seeing what people need to know to build interesting things in various fields, I started to believe that most of what you learn in college is (for most people) useless, and that if you purely optimizing for vocational expertise you're better off taking the foundational courses in your field and then leaving school.
+When living in the Bay Area and seeing what people needed to know to build interesting things in various fields, I started to believe that most of what you learn in college is (for most people) useless (or can be learned in one's own time), and that if you purely optimizing for vocational expertise you're better off taking the foundational courses in your field and then leaving school.
 My attitude on this has shifted slightly.
-I maintain that the above stance is, as stated, probably accurate, but I also now appreciate where this thesis is incomplete.Where I Was Wrong
+I maintain that the above stance is, as stated, probably accurate, but I also now appreciate that this thesis is incomplete.Where I Was Wrong

 The initial premise of my argument was that learning new material is only useful insofar as it does one or more of these things.

 - Stretches your cognitive limits (eg. Galois theory)

 - Teaches you material you will directly use in the future (eg. intro CS)

 - Is fascinating enough that you would regret not studying it (eg. Quantum Mechanics)

 This means understanding the foundational modes of thought of the field well enough that you could easily teach yourself adjacent material in the field.
 The "in a specific field" caveat is important because it do not think that taking a hard graduate course on, say, randomized algorithms will improve your ability to learn financial economics or solid-state chemistry by making you "generally smarter."
 I think humans are too bad at applying knowledge across domains (even related ones) for that to happen.
 Instead, what I mean is that taking a grad course on randomized algorithms will help you learn computational complexity theory, algorithmic game theory, and probability theory.
 In other words, fields that have substantial overlap in content/keywords, and not just "modes of thinking."
 I elaborate on this, analogizing it with graph theory and giving examples, below.Knowledge as Graph Theory